RickN123/LIRI/README.md

 ## Run a Test
+While within the liri.js file in terminal:

--Insert movie-this followed by the film you are looking for to find out information about your favorite film.
+-Insert node liri movie-this followed by the film you are looking for to find out information about your favorite film.
 (Example movie-this Rocky)

--Insert concert-this followed by your favorite band or artist to locate concerts.
+-Insert node liri concert-this followed by your favorite band or artist to locate concerts.
 (Example concert-this DMX)

--Insert spotify-this followed by your favorite artist to look up tracks for your favorite artist or band.
+-Insert node liri spotify-this followed by your favorite artist to look up tracks for your favorite artist or band.
 (Example spotify-this Meek Mill)

 ## APIs Used
 Liri leverages IMDB, BandsinTown, and Spotify to deliver information about each search term.